 On creating Rhode

-With Rhode, she created those three skin-care staples: Peptide Glazing Fluid (a hydrating serum), Barrier Restore Cream (a moisturizer), and a Peptide Lip Treatment (a lip gloss slash balm).
-All are under $30 and are made with PCR packaging.
+With Rhode, she created those three skin-care staples: a hydrating serum, a moisturiser and a lip gloss slash balm.
+All are under $30 in the U.S. (a worldwide launch is still to come) and are made with PCR (post-consumer recycled plastic) packaging.

 How Hailey Bieber does her makeup